michael2012z/BitBible/markdown/KJV/files/Ps.md

 13. For he hath strengthened the bars of thy gates; he hath blessed thy children within thee.

-14. He maketh peace in thy borders, and filleth thee with the finest of the wheat.He…: Heb.
-Who maketh thy border peacefinest…: Heb. fat of wheat
+14. He maketh peace in thy borders, and filleth thee with the finest of the wheat.

 15. He sendeth forth his commandment upon earth: his word runneth very swiftly.